uwetom/Principles-of-3D-Maya-tutorials/worksheet_6_exporting_to_fbx.md

 ## Materials

-My Barrel uses Maya's PBR **StingRay Textures** because they are easy to apply in Maya and are  very well with Unity.
+The Barrel uses Mayas PBR **StingRay Textures** because they are easy to apply in Maya and work   well with Unity.

+Other types of Maya textures will work in Unity, but may need re-applying using the second method shown in this worksheet.

 For more information about texturing, look back at the previous Maya worksheets or ask.

 ## Scale